shreyatiwari10001/oss-audit-24BCY10001/README.md

-# oss-audit-24BCY10001

-Student Name: Shreya Tiwari
-Registration Number: 24BCY10001
-Course: Open Source Software
-Chosen Software: Python (PSF License)

-About This Project

-This repository contains the technical implementation of an Open Source Software Audit Capstone Project.

-The project presents a structured audit of Python as an open-source system, covering its origin and philosophy, license analysis, Linux footprint, ecosystem, and comparison with proprietary alternatives.

-In addition, the repository includes five shell scripts that demonstrate practical knowledge of Linux systems and Bash scripting.

-The complete written report (12–16 pages) has been submitted separately on the VITyarthi portal.

-Repository Structure
-oss-audit-24bce10196/
-├── README.md
-├── script1.sh
-├── script2.sh
-├── script3.sh
-├── script4.sh
-└── script5.sh
-Scripts Overview
-Script 1 — System Identity Report

-File: script1.sh
-Displays system information including Linux distribution, kernel version, current user, home directory, uptime, and operating system license.

-Concepts Used: Variables, command substitution, formatted output

-Execution:

-chmod +x script1.sh
-./script1.sh
-Script 2 — FOSS Package Inspector

-File: script2.sh
-Checks whether Python is installed, retrieves version and package details, and provides a short note on its role in the open-source ecosystem.

-Concepts Used: if-else statements, case statements, package inspection tools (dpkg/rpm), grep

-Execution:

-chmod +x script2.sh
-./script2.sh
-Script 3 — Disk and Permission Auditor

-File: script3.sh
-Audits important system directories and reports disk usage, ownership, and permissions.

-Concepts Used: for loops, du, ls, awk

-Execution:

-chmod +x script3.sh
-./script3.sh
-Script 4 — Log File Analyzer

-File: script4.sh
-Analyzes a log file, counts occurrences of a specified keyword, and displays recent matching entries.

-Concepts Used: while loops, grep, command-line arguments, counters

-Execution:

-chmod +x script4.sh
-./script4.sh /var/log/syslog

-Custom Keyword:
+# Open Source Software Audit Project

+- Student Name: SHREYA TIWARI
+- Registration Number: 24BCY10001
+- Course: Open Source Software
+- Chosen Software: Python (PSF License)

+# About This Project
+This repository is the technical submission for the Open Source Audit capstone.
+The project involves a structured audit of a real open-source software project — covering its origin story, license analysis, Linux footprint, FOSS ecosystem, and a comparison with its proprietary alternative — alongside five shell scripts that demonstrate practical Linux and shell scripting skills.
+The full written report (12–16 pages) is submitted separately as a PDF on the VITyarthi portal.

+# Repository Structure
+### oss-audit-24bce10196/
+### ├── README.md
+### ├── script1.sh
+### ├── script2.sh
+### ├── script3.sh
+### ├── script4.sh
+### └── script5.sh

+# Scripts
+##  Script 1 — System Identity Report
+### File: script1_system_identity.sh
+### Purpose: Displays a welcome screen with key system information — the Linux distribution, kernel version, current user, home directory, system uptime, date/time, and the open-source license that covers the OS.
+Shell concepts used: Variables, echo, command substitution ($()), basic output formatting.
+### How to run:
+- bashchmod +x script1.sh
+- ./script1.sh

+## Script 2 — FOSS Package Inspector
+### File: script2_package_inspector.sh
+### Purpose: Checks whether Python is installed on the system, retrieves its version and license info, and uses a case statement to print a short philosophy note about Python and related packages.
+Shell concepts used: if-then-else, case statement, rpm -qi / dpkg -l, pipes with grep.
+### How to run:
+- bashchmod +x script2.sh
+- ./script2.sh

+## Script 3 — Disk and Permission Auditor
+### File: script3_disk_auditor.sh
+### Purpose: Loops through a list of important system directories (/etc, /var/log, /home, /usr/bin, /tmp) and reports the disk usage, owner, and permissions of each.
+Also checks whether Python's site-packages or config directory exists.
+Shell concepts used: for loop, df, ls -ld, awk, du.
+### How to run:
+- bashchmod +x script3.sh
+- ./script3.sh

+## Script 4 — Log File Analyzer
+### File: script4_log_analyzer.sh
+### Purpose: Reads a specified log file line by line, counts how many lines contain a given keyword (default: error), and prints a summary along with the last 5 matching lines.
+Shell concepts used: while read loop, if-then, counter variables, command-line arguments ($1, $2), grep.
+### How to run:
+- bashchmod +x script4.sh

+- Basic usage (searches for 'error' by default) ./script4.sh /var/log/syslog

+- Custom keyword
 ./script4.sh /var/log/syslog WARNING
+Dependencies: A readable log file on the system (e.g., /var/log/syslog on Debian/Ubuntu or /var/log/messages on RHEL/Fedora).

-Script 5 — Open Source Manifesto Generator
+## Script 5 — Open Source Manifesto Generator

-File: script5.sh
+### File: script5_manifesto_generator.sh
-Collects user input and generates a personalized open-source philosophy statement saved to a text file.

-Concepts Used: user input, string handling, file redirection

-Execution:
+### Purpose: Interactively asks the user three questions about their relationship with open source, then generates a personalised philosophy statement and saves it to a .txt file named after the current user.
+Shell concepts used: read for user input, string concatenation, writing to a file with > and >>, date command, aliases (demonstrated via comments).
+### How to run:

-chmod +x script5.sh
+- bashchmod +x script5.sh
-./script5.sh
+- ./script5.sh
+The output is saved as manifesto_vidish.txt in the current directory.

-Running All Scripts
+- Running All Scripts
+To make all scripts executable at once:
-chmod +x *.sh
+- bashchmod +x *.sh
-Dependencies
-Tool	Purpose
-bash	Script execution
-uname, uptime, whoami, date	System information dpkg / rpm	Package inspection du, ls, awk	Disk and permission analysis grep	Log file analysis

-Note:

-On Debian/Ubuntu systems, use dpkg instead of rpm.
-Python (python3) is typically pre-installed on most Linux distributions.
-Final Note

-All scripts are written in Bash and tested on a Linux environment.
-They rely only on standard GNU utilities and demonstrate practical understanding of open-source systems and Linux internals.
+All scripts are written for bash and tested on Linux.
+They require no external dependencies beyond standard GNU coreutils and bash (version 4+).

+# Dependencies
+ToolPurposeUsually available onbashScript interpreterAll Linux distrosuname, uptime, whoami, dateSystem info (Script 1)All Linux distrosrpm or dpkgPackage inspection (Script 2)RHEL/Fedora or Debian/Ubuntudu, ls, awkDisk/permission audit (Script 3)All Linux distrosgrepLog analysis (Script 4)All Linux distros

+Note: Script 2 uses rpm by default.
+If you are on a Debian/Ubuntu system, replace rpm -qi with dpkg -l and use the package name python3.
+Python is typically pre-installed on most Linux distributions.